Plugins in AGK

 }

 When you have created your plugin you will need to find the function names that Visual Studio or GCC created for your functions (called the mangled or decorated name).
 They will look something like this ?CreateRedSquare@@YAXXZ and can be discovered using a DLL explorer like Dependency Walker.
-On Linux and Mac you can use the command "nm -g --defined-only MyPluginFile.so".
+On Mac you can use the command "nm -g --defined-only MyPluginFile.so".
 Alternatively you can export your functions in a clean format like this

 extern "C" DLL_EXPORT void CreateRedSquare()